Arlen22/try-expression-proposal/README.md

 ### `await try` expression

 The `await` keyword can only be used with a Promise, and the `try` expression does not return a Promise.
-Putting `await` in front of a `try` expression would have no effect.
-This should be a linter error.
+Putting `await` in front of a `try` expression would have no semantic effect.

 ### No catch statement